ziihan/Langevin_Dynamics_SALR/README.md

 2. Input your simulation parameters as required by the program prompts.

 ## Acknowledgements
-Zihan Tan wrote the code.
+Zihan Tan developed the code.
+Zihan Tan, along with his collaborators Vania Calandrini, Jan K.G.
+Dhont, Gerhard Nägele, and Forschungszentrum Jülich (where he was employed), owns this code.

 ## Analysis
 Inside the "LD_code_SALR" folder, there are the scripts for cluster analysis to compute: cluster size distribution (CSD), coordination number (z_b) and its distribution, local hexagonal order parameter |q_6^2| and its distribution and average.
 Those are developed based partially on my former colleagues' knowledge.